raquo/Airstream/README.md

 ```

 In this example, `barSignal`'s initial value would be equal to `fooToBar(myFoo)`, but that expression will not be evaluated until it is needed (i.e. until `barSignal` acquires an observer).
 And once evaluated, it will not be re-evaluated again.

+Similarly, `myFoo` expression will _not_ be evaluated immediately as it is passed by name.
+It will only be evaluated if it is needed (e.g. to pass it down to an observer of `barSignal`).

 #### Getting Signal's current value